 Mazda Concept: A sneak peek at the next Mazda3

-Mazda Motor Corp. is using the 2017 Tokyo Motor Show to reveal a new product concept vehicle that likely provides a glimpse into the next-generation Mazda3.
-The Japanese carmaker said the unnamed concept, which makes its worldwide debut at the show, is a compact hatchback.
+Mazda Motor Corp. used the 2017 Tokyo Motor Show to reveal a new product concept vehicle that likely provides a glimpse into the next-generation Mazda3.
+The Japanese carmaker said the Kai Concept, which makes its worldwide debut at the show, is a compact hatchback.